How is financial need determined?

 What happens to financial aid when a student takes a reduced course load?

-If a reduced course load is granted by the Dean of Studies, financial aid will be adjusted based on the number of credits a student is enrolled for, in accordance with federal guidelines.
+If a reduced course load is granted by the Dean of Studies, by the end of the add/drop period, financial aid will be adjusted based on the number of credits a student is enrolled for, in accordance with federal guidelines.
 Click here for more details.

 Does Sarah Lawrence College offer financial aid for summer courses?